 Berger was Publisher of AKC (American Kennel Club) magazines, 1999-2006.
 He has served as President of the Irvington (NY) Public Library, The O'Hara Foundation, and the Otsego County Society for the Prevention of Cruelty to Animals.
-He is currently on the advisory Board of National Education Assistance Dog Services (NEADS), and is President of the Port Chester Obedience Training Club.
+He is currently on the advisory Board of National Education Assistance Dog Services (NEADS), was President and is now Second Vice President of the Port Chester Obedience Training Club.

 Jessica Schulte, CNWI, CPDT-KA

 Jessica is a member of the Association of Pet Dog Trainers and encourages a compassionate, patient, and dog-friendly approach to training.
 It is important to Jessica that people—and dogs—feel understood and encouraged in training classes.
 In order to keep up on the latest innovations in dog training, Jessica reads everything she can get her hands on and attends seminars on dog training and behavior throughout the year.